How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 Select “Upload a template file” and click “Choose file” to upload the code.
 Click “View in Designer” to see a graphical representation of the infrastructure.

-The designer view will display an interactive graph, used to review or continue to build a solution.
+The designer view will display an interactive graph that can be used to review or continue building a solution.
 Once complete, click the upload icon in the top left corner.

-When specifying stack details, use a unique name for both the stack and bucket name.
+When specifying stack details, use a unique name for the stack and bucket names.
 Click “Next” once these have been provided.

 On the next screen, scroll to the bottom and select “Next” to stick with default stack configurations.

-On the final screen, you will see a summary of what has been completed so far.
+On the final screen, you will see a summary of the work completed so far.
 Scroll to the bottom and click “Create stack” to create our resources.

-Once the stack creation process kicks off, a screen appears with progress updates.
+Once the stack creation process begins, a screen with progress updates appears.

 When the stack creation is complete, view all the created resources in the “Resources” tab.